unoplatform/Uno.CodeGen/doc/Immutable Generation.md

      /// </summary>
      public string FullName => LastName + ", " + FirstName;
      ```
-   * Generated builder are implicitely convertible to/from the entity
+   * Generated builder are implicitly convertible to/from the entity
    * Collections must be IReadOnlyCollection, IReadonlyDictionary or an
      immutable type from System.Collection.Immutable namespace:
      ImmutableList, ImmutableDictionary, ImmutableArray, ImmutableSet...
      **The type of the collection must be immutable too**.
-1. A static `.Default` readonly property will containt a default instance with
+1. A static `.Default` readonly property will contain a default instance with
    properties to their default initial values.

    It can be used as starting point to create a new instance, example: